IvanSchulz/SolidCP/SolidCP/Sources/Tools/SolidCP-Configuration-Tool/SolidCP-Configuration-ReadMe.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We have presumed that you will be using the script to setup
-a new SolidCP deployment on new machines that are NOT in
+a new FuseCP deployment on new machines that are NOT in
 production, but it can be used to add additional machines
-to your SolidCP deployment.
+to your FuseCP deployment.
 Networking is configured on the machine and you are able to
 get on the internet.
 ALL Windows Updates need to be done BEFORE running the